Scrum Events Cheat Sheets

 This is the flavor of Scrum I use and teach most of the time, with some tools and techniques you might or might not use.
 Feel free to modify it to what fits your situation the best.

-Some explanations which you might need to interpret what you see:
+Some explanations to help you interpret what you see:

 - Scrum events: There are five events defined in Scrum .
 The four meetings detailed in the cheat sheets and the Sprint itself.

-- Responsibles: For every action I write the suggested responsible person(s) in blue.
+- Responsible persons: For every item I write the suggested responsible person(s) in blue.
 Being responsible for an action means to ensure that the action is carried out.
 It does not mean that the given person has to perform the task alone.

 - General responsibilities: